tymyrddin/blue/source/docs/soc/nta/root-me/index.rst

 Root-Me NTA challenges: Hands-on cyber ranges
 ===============================================

-The Network Traffic Analysis challenges on Root-Me—our digital obstacle course where packets transform into cryptic riddles, and every TCP handshake feels like a trapdoor spider waiting to ambush the overconfident.
+The Network Traffic Analysis challenges on Root-Me, our digital obstacle course where packets transform into cryptic riddles, and every TCP handshake feels like a trapdoor spider waiting to ambush the overconfident.
 Here we are, armed with Wireshark’s machete, Zeek’s field notes, and Snort’s growls, yet still getting outsmarted by a 30-byte payload disguised as 'totally_legit_traffic.pcap'.
 Is that HTTP traffic?
 Or a carrier pigeon smuggling AES keys?
 The logs